Are you considering switching to Sprint for your mobile phone service?

 Can You Take Your Existing Phone to Sprint?

 As I outlined above, it depends.
 You are more likely to be able to bring your phone to Sprint if you are currently on the Verizon network, although some AT&T and T-Mobile devices will work as well.
+You can learn more about Sprint's BYOP program here.

 Will Sprint Buy Out My Contract?